marclundgren/blog/content/posts/2019-07-15---Enter-The-DRY-Dojo.md

 + Pattern Matching
 + Code Building

 Typing?
 Mouse Clicking?
 Yeah.
 Unless interacting directly with the UI we were developing, Brian and Nate would make a few precise keystrokes to perform their tasks at a high-throughput rate.
 I could write a book on everything amazing I witnessed while working for Liferay, and at least an entire chapter would be dedicated to each of these guy's workflow and high-throughput.

-I remember realizing the irony that Nate, the UI Director went out of his way to write custom github terminal integration scripts that would save him time by __avoiding the github.com UI__.
-He had shortcuts that increased his productivity for tasks like:
+Ironically, Nate (our UI Director) went out of his way to write custom github terminal integration scripts that would save him time by __avoiding the github.com UI__.
+He had shortcuts that increased his productivity for GitHub tasks like:

 + Discoverying new pull requests to review
 + Checking out pull request branches
 + Updating JIRA ticket status
++ Commenting on github pull requests with an updated status
++ loading his text editor with all files that have changed in a pull-request branch

 This descision wasn't to avoid a bad UI; in 2012 [github.com](https://github.com) was a terrific interface for sharing and collaborating on open-source software projects.
 But Liferay was no ordinary open source project, in fact it had hundreds of developers worldwide contributing daily to several git respositories.
 [Eduardo Lundgren](https://github.com/eduardolundgren) would automate workflow, and open-source their solutions for other Liferay Developers.
 It was an ecosystem of true open-source were we all contribute and improve and share those contributions that I would describe as an example of a positive feedback loop.

 ## APM (Actions Per Minute)

-My tip to increase productivity is going to sound obvious, but simply perform more actions in less time.
+Okay, My recommendation for all devlopers to increase productivity is going to sound obvious, but here it is.
+Simply perform more actions in less time.
+IOW increase throughput by maximizing each moment's potential and minimizing the amount of time spent on a task that can be macro'd or automated.
 Let's take a very common action we all perform every time we're on the computer.
 Context-switching, specificaly Application-switching.

 Situation: You're writing code on your 15inch laptop, so there's not much room for horizontal or vertical window stacking.
 You're currently editing a styles.css file for a website you're running locally from your terminal.
 You make a change and want to see what the site looks like after the update.
 Are you a point and clicker or a keyboard stroker?

 ![expanding brain](../../static/35xnjn.jpg)

-A challenge for you: pretend like you don't have a mouse.
-Learn keyboard shortcuts or configure your own.
+Even better?
+Enable the use of a [live server](http://tapiov.net/live-server/) that will automaticaly reload after a file has changed, saving you from manually reloading a page.
+VS Code has a [live-server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) that I use frequently.

+## Challenge yourself, unplug your mouse

+Step 1.
+Pretend like you don't have a mouse/trackpacd.
+Step 2.
+Learn every keyboard shortcuts that you find useful for every application you use, as well as your operating system.
+Step 3.
+Configure your own keyboard shortcuts to fill any gaps not provided by either your application or OS.
+Many applications will allow you to customize keyboard shortcuts.
+Mac ofters.
+[Automator](https://support.apple.com/guide/automator/welcome/mac) can be used to customize keyboard shortcuts.
 One of my most valued keyboard shortcut applications is [Thor](https://apps.apple.com/cn/app/thor/id1120999687?l=en&mt=12), an open-source, easy-to-install global application hot key binding app.
 I bind the following applications to these mappings:

 __CMD + 1__ File Manager (Finder)